george-sarji/StandAlone-database/README.md

 ## Update 07/OCT/2017 - 10:10:
 Decoded the byte array to a bitmap and displayed it in the editTask activity.
 Need to re-work editing the picture in the editTask, along with creating the "More" activity to show full tasks details.

+## Update 08/OCT/2017:
+Fixed the photo not being edited in the editTask activity upon re-taking the photo.
+Need to create the show more activity for the tasks, and look into using intents for multiple purposes, such as phone calls, navigation, texting, etc.